CemKaya1/DSA210-TermProject/README.md

    - Check how price changes with mileage, brand, and other factors.
    - Create graphs to visualize trends.
 4. **Test Hypotheses:**
-   - Does a higher mileage lower the price?
+   - Which characteristic of a car determines its price the most?
-   - Do accident-free cars sell for more?
    - Which brands hold their value the longest?
+   - Will X brand's car keep its value compared to Y brand's car until Y's car shows enough flaws?
 5. **Findings & Conclusions:** Summarize the key takeaways.

 ##  Example Analysis & What I Expect to Find